 From Mnemonic Phrase

 If that is not feasible, you can use an open source tool like this to generate your xPub key from your mnemonic phrase that some wallets generate when you create a new wallet.
-To do this:

 1. Enter the phrase in the BIP39 Mnemonic field